fedex81/javagear-mirror/readme.md

 ------------------------------------------------------------------------------
 This is a github mirror for the Javagear 0.97 sourcecode.
-I've created this repository as a reference.
+I've created this repository as a reference, I'm not intending to mantain/develop it.

+Federico Berti
+2019

 ------------------------------------------------------------------------------
                                     JavaGear